rollup/rollup/docs/01-command-line-reference.md

 };
 ```

 Typically, it is called `rollup.config.js` and sits in the root directory of your project.
-Behind the scenes, Rollup will transpile and bundle this file and its relative dependencies to CommonJS before requiring it, which has the advantage that you can share code with an ES module code base while having full interoperability with the Node ecosystem.
+Behind the scenes, Rollup will usually transpile and bundle this file and its relative dependencies to CommonJS before requiring it.
+This has the advantage that you can share code with an ES module code base while having full interoperability with the Node ecosystem.

 If you want to write your config as a CommonJS module using `require` and `module.exports`, you should change the file extension to `.cjs`, which will prevent Rollup from trying to transpile the file.
 Furthermore if you are on Node 13+, changing the file extension to `.mjs` will also prevent Rollup from transpiling it but import the file as an ES module instead.
 See [using untranspiled config files](guide/en/#using-untranspiled-config-files) for more details and why you might want to do this.